Kentucky vs. Kansas College Basketball Predictions & Picks - November 14

 - With 16.4 dimes per game, Kansas ranked 15th-best in college basketball in the category.

-- The Jayhawks averaged 12 turnovers per game (200th-ranked in college basketball) this season, while forcing 13.5 turnovers per contest (66th-ranked).
+- The Jayhawks averaged 12 turnovers per game (200th-ranked in college basketball).
+They forced 13.5 turnovers per contest (66th-ranked).

+- With 7 treys per game, the Jayhawks were 219th in the country.
+They had a 34.7% shooting percentage from downtown, which ranked 151st in college basketball.

-- Last season Kansas gave up 6.4 threes per game (73rd-ranked in college basketball) and allowed opponents to shoot 31% (37th-ranked) from downtown.
+- Kansas gave up 6.4 treys per game (73rd-ranked in college basketball).
+It allowed opposing teams to shoot 31% (37th-ranked) from downtown.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.